 Leadership Coach & Speaker | Founder of Influence360˚™

-Connie Dieken is an Emmy award-winning winning journalist and analyst who decodes what makes franchise leaders influential in a rapidly changing world.
-Her insights and analytics help you strategize and elevate their ability to lead and build teams by recruiting and retaining top talent.
+Connie Dieken is an Emmy award-winning winning journalist and analyst who decodes what makes franchise teams influential in a rapidly changing world.
+Her insights and analytics help your franchisees strategize and elevate their ability to lead and build teams by recruiting and retaining top talent.
 Of course, these skills attract and retain customers as well.

 Each program is customized to the needs of your franchise team.
-If desired, Connie will provide access to a private portal for your franchise to access The Dieken Group’s validated Influence360º psychometric assessment tool.
+If desired, Connie will provide access to a private portal for your franchisees to access The Dieken Group’s validated Influence360º psychometric assessment tool.

 Using her research, Connie shares how to connect with anyone, regardless of the conditions; how to convey information without overwhelming (or underwhelming) people; and how to convince even the most difficult people in today’s time-pressed world.